-Benign prostate enlargement (BPE) refers to the increase in the size of the prostate gland, a walnut-shaped organ located below the bladder that surrounds the urethra.
-This growth is often caused by benign prostatic hyperplasia (BPH), which refers to the overgrowth of non-cancerous prostate cells.
-As the name suggests, BPE is not cancer and does not raise your risk of prostate cancer.
+Benign prostatic hyperplasia (BPH), also known as an enlarged prostate, is a condition in which the prostate gland increases in size.
+This walnut-shaped organ is located below the bladder and surrounds the urethra.
+The growth is often caused by the overgrowth of non-cancerous prostate cells.
+As the name suggests, benign prostate enlargement (BPE) is not cancer and does not increase your risk of prostate cancer.

 It isn't yet clear why prostate enlargement happens as men get older, but it may be related to hormonal changes associated with age.